kyma-project/kyma/docs/security/docs/03-02-graphql.md

 ## Available GraphQL actions

-To access cluster resources through GraphQL, an action securing given resource must be defined in the cluster.
+To access cluster resources through GraphQL, an action securing given resource must be defined and implemented in the cluster.
-To see the list of actions available in your cluster, run this command:

-Alternatively, see the [GraphQL schema](/kyma/components/ui-api-layer/internal/gqlschema/schema.graphql) file to see the list of actions implemented in every Kyma cluster by default.
+See the [GraphQL schema](/kyma/components/ui-api-layer/internal/gqlschema/schema.graphql) file to see the list of actions implemented in every Kyma cluster by default.